DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Adafruit Feather RP2040/Adafruit Featherwing RFM95 900Mhz/Online Time LORA Example/README.md

 Received (ASCII): might have to pick your brain about LoRa sometime.
 I experimented a bit using some very weird sparkfun boards (expLoRaBLE) a year or so ago, but finding libraries that were actually up to date/worked was rough.

 ```
 I used some random chat messages pasted from discord for the msg examples.
 It will send/receive long messages reliably now.
 When no message is received it goes into a timeout mode waiting for a new message, gracefully, without crashing the program.
-Also, has basic emoji support 🙂🙂🙂
+Also, has basic emoji support 🙂 if used with Mu.

 The projects in this section are specifically for Adafruit RP2040 based boards running Circuit Python.